chronoslynx/CS4510-Exam-Study-Guide/content.md

 For any string \\(w\in \Sigma^*\\) \\(E\\) eventually runs M for any desired finite number of steps.

 # Reductions
+Quick fact: the set of all languages is **not** countably infinite.

 Mapping reduction notes: if \\(A\leq_M B\\) then mapping function \\(f\\) has to fulfill: \\(w\in A \Leftrightarrow f(w)\in B\\).
 This converts an instance of \\(A\\) into an instance of \\(B\\).